 Use Smells to Keep Your Cat Away From Your Tree

-Foil might not dissuade your cat from exploring the tree.
+Foil or other defenders might not dissuade your cat from exploring the tree.
 If that’s the case, you can use citrus spray on and around the tree (NEVER spray on your cat), which can be overpowering to a cat’s sensitive nose and discourage them from getting too close or nibbling on the branches.
 One quick note: this can cause respiratory irritation to sensitive cats, such as asthmatic cats.
+You can also use oranges or orange rinds in your tree decorations!

 Jingle bells, jingle bells, jingle all the... oh no the cat just knocked off all the bell ornaments.
 A cat in a Christmas tree really can be a hilarious holiday sight — until it's not.